hudson-and-thames/arbitragelab/docs/source/ml_approach/spread_modeling.rst

 Introduction
 ############

-In this module we are following the works of Dr Christian Dunis and co authors relating to the efficient modeling of a few major commodity spreads.
+In this module, we are following the works of Dr Christian Dunis and co-authors relating to the efficient modeling of a few major commodity spreads.
 The main attributes of trading spreads
 are:

 Advantages
 **********

-- Less likely to suffer from information shocks
+- **Less likely to suffer from information shocks**

 It is important to note that spreads are less likely to suffer from information shocks, as the movements of the two legs  will offset each other.

-- Less likely to be subject to speculative bubbles
+- **Less likely to be subject to speculative bubbles**

 `(Sweeney 1988) <https://www.jstor.org/stable/2331068>`_ notes that speculative bubbles are a big source of market inefficiency.
-This effect is less likely to happen in spread markets because any bubble effect will be replicated in the opposing leg of the spread (assuming the two legs are sufficiently correlated), the effect of the bubble therefore being largely offset.
+This effect is less likely to happen in spread markets because any bubble effect will be replicated in the opposing leg of the spread (assuming the two legs are sufficiently correlated).
+Therefore, the effect of the bubble is largely offset.

 Disadvantages
 *************

-- Limited Return Potential
+- **Limited Return Potential**

 The spreads are hard to trade since they offer a limited potential return because of the muted effect of market inefficiencies.
 This is also exacerbated by the fact that two sets of transaction costs have to be covered in order to trade a spread.

-- Transaction costs for multiple legs
+- **Transaction costs for multiple legs**

 A point made by `(Butterworth and Holmes 2002) <https://www.tandfonline.com/doi/abs/10.1080/09603100110044236>`_ that ‘the overall profitability of the strategy is seriously impaired by the difficulty, which traders face, in liquidating their positions’ indicates a definite need for more discerning trade selection which is solved using an assortment of filters.

-In the literature the initial motivation of the works was to model and forecast the spread as accurately as possible.
+In the literature, the initial motivation of the works was to model and forecast the spread as accurately as possible.
 As time progressed, the literature started focusing more on seeking models/methods that discriminated between large/small moves, so that transaction costs would be minimized.